 You can ease tension headaches by:

-- heat, through a hot bath or a heat pack
+- applying heat, with a hot bath or a heat pack

-In the long term, you could prevent tension headaches through:
+In the longer term, you can prevent tension headaches through:

 - stretching, including yoga or swimming